aneuhold/ts-libs/README.md

 When different document types are held under a specific collection, they should get their own folder.

+## Guidelines

+- Note that documents cannot have really special types or classes with functions.
+For example `Set` cannot be used.

 ## Updating an existing document

 If a property is being moved or a new required property is added, then take the